PA

 Hint

-Identify which outcomes of the experiment contain at least one success.
-Divide the number of successes by the total number of trials.
+Identify the outcomes of the simulation that contain at least one success.
+Then, divide the number of successes by the total number of trials.

 Solution

-Since a represents getting a plush doll from the crane game, begin by identifying which trials contain at least one
+Since a represents winning a plush doll from the crane game, start by identifying the trials that contain at least one

-There were successes out of the trials that were simulated.
-Find the experimental probability of getting at least one plush doll from the crane game by dividing the number of successes by the number of trials.
+There were successes out of the simulated trials.
+To find the experimental probability of getting at least one plush doll from the crane game, divide the number of successes by the total number of trials.

 The simulation showed that the experimental probability of getting at least one plush doll from the crane game is This probability can be written as a percentage.